 To complete a request for an accommodation, submit the online Student Disability Services Request Form.
 When access needs are not obvious or visible, disability documentation that meets SDS guidelines is needed to establish eligibility.

 Upon receipt of all information needed to determine eligibility for accommodation, SDS staff make accommodation decisions on a weekly basis.
 SDS will work with the student and campus partners to implement approved accommodations.
 Students are responsible for following the procedures outlined on this website for registering and using disability services and accommodations.

 - Complete and submit the online Student Disability Services Request Form.

-- Meet with a SDS staff member to discuss the impact of your disability and potential accommodations and services to mitigate access barriers caused by your disability.
+- Meet with an SDS staff member to discuss the impact of your disability and potential accommodations and services to mitigate access barriers caused by your disability.
 The SDS staff will review your request and consult with campus partners as needed to determine whether or what accommodations would be appropriate.

 The Importance of Advance Notice

-Although SDS receives and processes requests throughout the quarter, it is important to note that any requests received within the last two weeks of a quarter will be reviewed for eligibility for the following quarter, as late accommodation requests cannot be reviewed, coordinated, and implemented prior to the close of the quarter.
+Although SDS receives and processes requests throughout the quarter, it is important to note that any requests received within the last two weeks of a quarter will be reviewed for eligibility in the following quarter, as most late accommodation requests cannot be reviewed, coordinated, and implemented prior to the close of the quarter.